JasmineIsHere/yt-downloader/README.md

 bun dev
 ```

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.
-Or, view the deployed application [https://yt-downloader-rho.vercel.app/](here)